+The management of A. H. Belo is responsible for establishing and maintaining adequate internal control over financial reporting.
 The Company's internal control system was designed to provide reasonable assurance to management and the board of directors regarding the preparation and fair presentation of published financial statements.
 Under the supervision and with the participation of management, including the Chief Executive Officer and Chief Financial Officer, an assessment of the effectiveness of internal control over financial reporting was conducted as of December 31, 2013.
 In making this assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control - Integrated Framework.
 Based on this assessment using the criteria set forth by COSO in Internal Control - Integrated Framework, management concluded that internal control over financial reporting was effective as of December 31, 2013.